wealdtech/chaind/docs/prometheus.md

 ## Health
 Health metrics provide a mechanism to confirm if chaind is active.

 `chaind_start_time_secs` is the Unix timestamp at which chaind was started.
-This value will remain the same throughout a run of chaind; if it increments it implies that vouch has restarted.
+This value will remain the same throughout a run of chaind; if it increments it implies that chaind has restarted.

 `chaind_ready` is `1` if chaind's services are all on-line and it is able to operate.
 If not, this will be `0`.